unil-lettres/training/README.md

 Please make sure to copy & rename the **example.env** file to **.env**.

+``cp docker/example.env docker/.env``

+You can replace the values if needed, but the default ones should work for local development.

+Please also make sure to copy & rename the docker-compose.override.yml.dev file to docker-compose.override.yml.

-``cp dev/example.env dev/.env``
+``cp docker-compose.override.yml.dev docker-compose.override.yml``

-You can replace the values if needed, but the default ones should work.
+You can replace the values if needed, but the default ones should work for local development.

 ## Edit hosts file